coghex/opentowns/README.md

 arbitrarily named:

 * vulk - the graphics engine itself.
-* prog - the continuation monad that provides mutable state.
+* prog - the continuation monad and main thread functionality
 * luau - the lua interpreter and code to generate game objects from the lua scripts.
 * sign - a collection of threading functions to pass data around between the various components.
+* load - a thread that calculates verticies and dynamic data
+* elem - code for abstract window elements